derkork/godot-statecharts/README.md

 ### Attribution

 The demo projects use the very nice [Pixel Adventure](https://pixelfrog-assets.itch.io/pixel-adventure-1) assets by [Pixel Frog](https://pixelfrog-assets.itch.io/).
 Thanks for making them available in the public domain!

+The demo projects also use some icons made by [J. W. Bjerk (eleazzaar)](https://www.jwbjerk.com/art), licensed under CC by DEED 3.0.
+Thanks for making them available!